YuejiaoShi/WFlance/README.md

 - **Node.js**: JavaScript runtime for building fast and scalable network applications.
 - **Express.js**: A minimal web framework for Node.js to build RESTful APIs.
 - **Sequelize**: A promise-based Node.js ORM for working with relational databases like PostgreSQL.
+- **Socket.io**: A library for enabling real-time, bi-directional communication between web clients and servers, widely used for applications like chat systems and live updates.

 ### Database:

 - **PostgreSQL**: A robust, open-source relational database system used for storing all platform data securely.
+- **AWS RDS**: A fully managed relational database service that simplifies database setup, scaling, and maintenance while ensuring high availability and security.

 ### Deployment: